The slicer is a really handy feature of Google Sheets. It enhances the power of Pivot Tables and Pivot Charts in Google Sheets.

 - Slicers do not apply to formulas on a sheet.

-In this tutorial, I covered how to create, customize, and use Slicers in Google Sheets.
+In this tutorial, I covered how to create, customize, and use a Google Sheets slicer.